 Many companies include product liability coverage in their general liability insurance policies.
 Other times, you may need to add it as an endorsement or buy a standalone policy.

-Insureon works with 40+ U.S. insurance providers to find the specific coverage that is right for your business.
-As the #1 online agency for small business insurance, we've helped over 400,000 small businesses get protected with more than 1.5 million policies.
+Insureon is the #1 digital agency for small business insurance, partnering with 40+ U.S. insurance providers to find the best insurance coverage for your needs.
+We've helped over 450,000 small businesses get protected with more than 1.8 million policies.

 When you fill out our easy online application, we do the work for you by retrieving quotes from the companies that best match your business needs.
 The most important factors are: